 |

-Wisconsin Army National Guard’s 32D ‘Red Arrow’ Infantry Brigade
+Guard’s 32D ‘Red Arrow’ Infantry Brigade Combat Team Headquarters

-Combat Team Headquarters hosted an event at its Camp Williams armory on 15 Oct.
+hosted an event at its Camp Williams armory on 15 October 2011 to commemorate

-historical displays at the armory, current equipment displays and an official
+There were historical displays at the armory, current equipment displays

-ceremony on the adjacent parade field, and the exhibits of the Wisconsin
+and an official ceremony on the adjacent parade field, and the exhibits of the

 Guard.